gromacs/gromacs/docs/release-notes/2022/major/features.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Hybrid Quantum-Classical simulations (QM/MM) with CP2K interface
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Simulations of chemical reactions pathways can provide an atomistic insight into many biological and chemical processes.
+To perform such kind of modelling in complex systems, that includes solvent and/or proteins Multi-scale Quantum Mechanics / Molecular Mechanics (QM/MM) approaches are often used.
+Here we introduce a whole new interface to perform QM/MM simulations in fully periodic systems using MDModule that couples |Gromacs| with CP2K quantum chemistry package.
+This enables hybrid simulations of systems in systems where chemical reactions occurs.
+The interface supports most of the simulations techniques available in |Gromacs| including energy minimization, classical MD and enhanced sampling methods such as umbrella sampling and accelerated weight histogram method.

 Transformation pull coordinate for mathematical transformations of pull coordinates
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""